wuyichen24/system-design-interview/problems/Build_Photo_Sharing_System.md

         | FolloweeUserId | int | | The user ID who has been followed. |
 - Data storage
    - Database
+      - SQL database (We need to do join operations).
    - File storage
       - HDFS
+      - Amazon S3
       - GlusterFS
-       - Amazon S3

 ## High-level design